Suspence00/letterboxdwatchlistwheel/readme.md

 - **Download helper shortcut** – Launch the community “lizard” CSV generator in a new tab whenever you need a fresh export.
 - **Curate your picks** – Toggle individual films on or off before each spin, or select/clear the whole list in one click.
 - **Dynamic wheel** – A colorful wheel updates in real time as you adjust your selection.
-- **Movie Knockout mode** – Enable knockout spins to automatically eliminate picks until a single winner remains, tuned for a brisk cadence by default.
+- **Movie Knockout mode** - Enable knockout spins to automatically eliminate picks until a single winner remains, tuned for a brisk cadence by default.
-- **Sound and animation** – Arcade-style ticking while the wheel spins, followed by a celebratory chime when a movie is chosen.
+- **Sound and animation** - Arcade-style ticking while the wheel spins, followed by a celebratory chime when a movie is chosen.
-- **Wheel.FM radio** – Drop MP3 files into `wheel-fm/`, list them in `playlist.json`, and let the built-in mini player set the vibes while you spin.
+- **Wheel.FM radio** - Drop MP3 files into `wheel-fm/`, list them in `playlist.json`, and let the built-in mini player set the vibes while you spin.
-- **No build step** – Pure HTML, CSS, and vanilla JavaScript that you can drop onto GitHub Pages or any static host.
+- **No build step** - Pure HTML, CSS, and vanilla JavaScript that you can drop onto GitHub Pages or any static host.
+- **Local-first UI** - State, selections, and history are stored in the browser only; nothing is uploaded beyond the fetch you initiate for imports.

 ## Getting started